open-power/skiboot/doc/opal-spec.rst

 under OPAL and under PowerVM or qemu pseries machine type.

 The root node of the device tree MUST have compatible = "ibm,powernv".
-See doc/device-tree.rst for more details
+See :ref:`device-tree` for more details.
-[TODO: make doc/device-tree.rst better]

 The presence of the "/ibm,opal" entry in the device tree signifies running under OPAL.
 Additionally, the "/ibm,opal" node MUST have a compatibile property